Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

-\citet{berryhaile} argue that observing a $J$-vector of exogenous price instruments $Z$, which shift $S$ through $P$ while being unrelated to $\xi$, is not enough to identify $\sigma(\cdot)$ or even to identify price counterfactuals (e.g., functions of $\partial \sigma/\partial p$).\footnote{This latter claim is most directly stated in a review, \citet[p.~6]{berry2021foundations}: ``having valid instruments for all $J$ prices will not generally suffice for identification of [\ldots] the \emph{ceteris paribus} effects of price changes.''} Intuitively, the inverse demand function $\sigma^{-1}(\cdot)$ depends on $S$ and $P$ separately but $Z$ only affects the former through the latter; to trace out demand we would thus seem to need other instruments that shift market shares given prices.\footnote{\citet{berryhaile} also consider a model in which $P$ enters the index and is excluded from $\sigma^{-1}(\cdot)$, concluding that price instruments suffice for identification, though again assuming that characteristics are exogenous. \citet{borusyak2025estimating} show that recentered instruments identify price counterfactuals in this case, allowing endogenous characteristics.} The characteristic $X$ that enters the index uniquely fits this bill, so long as it is also exogenous.
-All functions of $(X,Z)$ can then serve as instruments and identify $\sigma(\cdot)$ provided they induce enough variation in $(S,P)$---a technical condition known as completeness \citep{newey2003instrumental}.
+\citet{berryhaile} argue that observing a $J$-vector of exogenous price instruments $Z$---or even having exogenous prices---generally does not identify $\sigma(\cdot)$ or even price counterfactuals, i.e. the effects of changing $P$ while holding $\delta$ fixed.\footnote{This is directly stated in a review, \citet[p.~6]{berry2021foundations}: ``having valid instruments for all $J$ prices will not generally suffice for identification of [\ldots] the \emph{ceteris paribus} effects of price changes.''} Intuitively, the inverse demand function $\sigma^{-1}(\cdot)$ depends separately on $S$ and $P$ but $Z$ affects market shares only through prices; this suggests needing other instruments that shift $S$ holding $P$ fixed.\footnote{\citet{berryhaile} also consider a model in which $P$ enters the index and is excluded from $\sigma^{-1}(\cdot)$, concluding that price instruments suffice for identification, though again assuming that characteristics are exogenous. \citet{borusyak2025estimating} show that recentered instruments identify price counterfactuals in this case, allowing endogenous characteristics.} The characteristic $X$ that enters the index uniquely fits this bill, provided it is also exogenous.
+All functions of $(X,Z)$ can then serve as instruments and identify $\sigma(\cdot)$ so long as they induce enough variation in $(S,P)$---a standard technical condition known as completeness \citep{newey2003instrumental}.

-We reexamine this setting and arrive at a different, more optimistic conclusion: exogenous shocks to prices can suffice for nonparametric identification of price counterfactuals.
-Intuitively, even when characteristics are endogenous, functions of $X$ and an as-good-as-randomly assigned $Z$ that are mean-zero given $X$---what \cite{borusyak2023nonrandom} call recentered instruments---are still valid instruments and have identifying power.
-In fact, they exhaust the exogenous variation in $Z\mid X$ and can rule out some candidate demand functions $\check \sigma(\cdot)$ through a simple test: if $\check \delta=\check \sigma^{-1}(S,P)$ correlates with a recentered instrument, then $\check \sigma(\cdot)$ cannot be the true demand function.
+We reexamine this setting and reach a more optimistic conclusion: while exogenous price shocks are not generally enough for nonparametric identification of market-specific counterfactuals on their own, they \emph{can} suffice when combined with possibly \emph{endogenous} characteristics.
+This is because combinations of an as-good-as-randomly assigned $Z$ and an endogenous $X$ that are mean-zero given $X$---what \cite{borusyak2023nonrandom} call recentered instruments---are valid instruments with identifying power.
+In particular, they yield a simple test: for any candidate $\check\sigma(\cdot)$, if the implied index $\check \delta=\check \sigma^{-1}(S,P)$ correlates with a recentered instrument, then $\check \sigma(\cdot)$ cannot be the true demand function.